First impressions are everything! Are you using a Microsoft Word résumé template to stand out?

 912-656-6857 Mon. - Thurs. by appt. only Graphic Artist

 Austin Farmer, graphic artist, is a graduate of Savannah College of Art and Design where he majored in Industrial Design and minored in Architecture.
 Austin creates marketing materials for businesses and uses his artistic and musical talents to enhance the worship service at Compassion Church.
-He also draws exquisite portraits!
+He also draws exquisite portraits and creates amazing animations!
 Austin's favorite Scripture passage is Isaiah 12:2. |